Delicate-Butterflies/Bangazon-Workforce/README.md

 <img width="1431" alt="employeelistss" src="https://user-images.githubusercontent.com/21187281/31623643-b7085062-b265-11e7-9a77-8caf90e1b11b.png">

 ### Add an Employee to Database (#2)
-Users may add an employee to the employee list by clicking the 'Add Employee' at the top of the employee list.
-They will be redirected to a form they can fill out and submit with the new employee's information.
+Users may add an employee to the employee list by clicking the 'Add Employee' button at the top of the employee list.
+They will be redirected to a form that they can fill out and submit with the new employee's information.

 <img width="1439" alt="addemployeess" src="https://user-images.githubusercontent.com/21187281/31634369-db603a2e-b288-11e7-8e42-34cbc23dd349.png">